-Phallic-shaped women’s network logo slammed, withdrawn by Australian PM’s department
+Phallic-shaped Women’s Network logo slammed, withdrawn by Australian PM’s department

-A phallic-shaped logo for the Women’s Network, a volunteer-based collective in the Australian prime minister’s department, has been withdrawn after widespread ridicule.
+A phallic-shaped logo for the Women’s Network, a volunteer-based collective in the Australian prime minister’s department, has been withdrawn after becoming the subject of widespread ridicule.

-The purple-coloured logo had a cursive “W” with a protrusion emerging from the cursive letter design, giving it the resemblance of male genitalia and provoking scorn on social media.
+The purple-coloured logo consisted of a cursive “W” beside a shape reminiscent of male genitalia, and provoked scorn on social media.

 “The prime minister and the prime minister’s office were not part of this logo design,” the statement said.

-The department had rebranded its staff diversity networks in 2019, which included changing the Women’s Network logo, to “establish a consistent look and feel”.
+The department rebranded its staff diversity networks in 2019, which included changing the Women’s Network logo in an effort to “establish a consistent look and feel”.

-The Women’s Network had retained the “W” icon as staff had been using for some years, the statement added.
+The Women’s Network had retained the “W” icon, as staff had been using it for some years, the statement added.

 “The rebrand was completed internally, using existing resources, and designs were consulted on widely.
 No external providers were engaged for this work,” the statement explained.